 Learn.
 This is the most important stage for both leaders and individuals.
 Here, we determine if the accountability that the employee accepted in stage 1 and planned and implemented in stage 2 was fulfilled.
 The critical piece of this stage is that you are not discussing blame.
 As leaders, you must ensure that the conversation taking place during this stage remains focused on ‘what’ happened and ‘why’ versus ‘who’ did or did not do something to or for the employee.
 This process needs to open and honest.

 The same holds true for our organizations.
-When you infiltrate a culture of accountability in your organization, employees may or may not be able to accept and contribute to achieving this new culture.
+When you introduce a culture of accountability in your organization, employees may or may not be able to accept and contribute to achieving this new culture.
 Therefore, you must apply positive or negative consequences based on whether employees have met their accountability or not and the types of behaviors which led them there.

 In the end, these consequences must always be linked to an employee’s fulfillment of accountability and their ability to learn from their mistakes.
 When positioned right, using accountability will help create powerful employees in the organization who take risks, are proactive, and keep moving forward to do one thing – achieve goals.